SleepStack logo

 Timing

 Take magnesium 30-60 minutes before bed.
-RLS symptoms peak in the evening and at rest, so pre-bed dosing aligns supplementation with the window when your legs are most likely to act up.
+Restless legs syndrome symptoms peak in the evening and at rest, so pre-bed dosing aligns supplementation with the window when your legs are most likely to act up.

 Consistency over precision